 James W. Fowler Co., the contractor for this project, will provide notice in advance of construction.

 To repair the sewer pipes, the city will employ a method called Cured-in-Place-Pipe Lining (CIPP).
 Work crews access the sewer from manholes to insert a flexible liner inside the old pipe.
 Ultraviolet rays, hot water, or steam inflates and cures the liner, which gradually hardens to form a rigid, smooth surface that seals cracks and restores the pipe to near-new condition.
 It is generally a three-day process to set up the bypass service, line the pipe, and reinstate the sewer connections to buildings.

 People who live and work near a CIPP repair project can sometimes smell a chemical odor during the pipe-lining work.
 The odor is from the chemical styrene, which is in the resin liner installed inside the pipe.
-The odor dissipates quickly once the installation process is complete.
-The amount of airborne styrene produced by the lining process is not expected to cause health issues for workers or the public.
+While unpleasant for some, the amount of airborne styrene generated by the CIPP process is not a health risk at the levels observed by the City of Portland and tested and monitored by an independent industrial hygienist.
+The odor dissipates quickly once the process is complete.
 Click here for more details about CIPP.

 Crews will repair the manhole using a structural fiberglass core layer that will form a smooth, durable, and corrosion resistant wall in the manhole.
 This work will be completed during regular daytime hours from 7 a.m. to 6 p.m.
 Monday through Friday, and Saturday if needed.